 Summer is a first year PhD student in Sociology and a West Virginia native.
 She completed a BS in Biology 2009 and a MPH 2012 at WVU.
 She currently works for Health Sciences and Technology Academy (HSTA) teaching HSTA students the foundation of research, statistics, and how to use their STEM skills to improve health in West Virginia.
 Her interests include, but are not limited to, health and social relationships in rural Appalachia, impact of foster care, and racial/ethnic inequality.

 Dan Liedl received his BS degree in Sociology with a minor in Psychology from West Liberty University.
 He also earned his MS degree in Rehabilitation Counseling from West Virginia University.
 He is now pursuing a PhD in Sociology at West Virginia University.
-Dan is a non-traditional student, working 12 years as an Air Traffic Control Specialist for the Federal Aviation Administration before earning his BS and MS degrees, then working 8 years as a Vocational Rehabilitation Counselor for the Commonwealth of Pennsylvania.
+Dan is a nontraditional student, working 12 years as an Air Traffic Control Specialist for the Federal Aviation Administration before earning his BS and MS degrees, then working 8 years as a Vocational Rehabilitation Counselor for the Commonwealth of Pennsylvania.
 He was a Certified Rehabilitation Counselor and Licensed Professional Counselor while with the Commonwealth.
 Along the way he served as the President of the West Virginia Hemophilia Chapter in the 1990’s and the Sociology Club at West Liberty University in 2000 and 2001.
 He has also volunteered with many organizations and communities including Hemophilia, HIV/AIDS, LGBTQ+, and Special Olympics, in various advocacy roles.
 After being diagnosed with Stage 3C colorectal cancer at the age of 49, and beating it, he has decided to pursue his love of Sociology.
 His interests center in Community Health, specifically in rare genetic disorders and how they affect rural communities.
 Dan also loves geography, demographics, reading, travel, and animals.
 Dan’s current research is on Stigma related to HIV in the Hemophilia Community.

 AviElle Raymore is an AmeriCorps VISTA in the WVU Department of Sociology and Anthropology.
 She recently graduated with her PhD in Social Gerontology from Miami University in Oxford, OH.
 She received her MA in Gerontology from the University of North Carolina at Charlotte and her BA in Anthropology from Brown University.
 Her research interests include kinship caregiving, aging and health, and rural aging.
 In her free time, AviElle enjoys reading and dancing.